geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But now the ocean peers in council sate,
 Not oft accustom'd for their king to wait,
 Tir'd with the labours of the march and fight,
-Vain was the summons of the morning light ;
+Vain was the summons of the morning light;
 At length he comes, assumes his shelly throne,
 And makes the business of the morning known.